Facebook’s Mark Zuckerberg and 7 Others Who Have a Chance at Becoming a Trillionaire

 1. Bill Gates

-Bill Gates, as mentioned, is currently the richest person in the world with a fortune of roughly $85 billion.
+Bill Gates, as mentioned, has a fortune of roughly $91 billion.
 Though he mostly focuses his time and energy on charitable pursuits these days, he’s still adding to those billions.
 “The fortune of Bill Gates has risen 50% or $25 billion since he left Microsoft in 2006, despite his commendable efforts to give much of it away,” Oxfam’s report states.
-At 61 years old, Gates has perhaps the best chance to become the world’s first trillionaire.
+Gates has perhaps the best chance to become the world’s first trillionaire.

 2. Jeff Bezos

-Gates’ cross-town rival and cohort Jeff Bezos is nipping at his heels.
-Bezos, who founded Amazon, has amassed $71 billion so far — and he’s only 51 years old.
-Given Amazon’s incredible growth, and the number of moonshot projects the company is working on, Bezos also has a very good chance of eclipsing the trillion-dollar mark.
+Jeff Bezos, who founded Amazon, has amassed roughly $118 billion so far — and he’s only in his 50s.
+Given Amazon’s incredible growth and the number of moonshot projects the company is working on, Bezos also has a very good chance of eclipsing the trillion-dollar mark.

 Larry Page is one of the founders of Google, which has become an absolute giant over the past decade and a half.
-He’s only 43, and currently has around $40 billion.
+He’s only in his 40s and has around $48 billion.
 Like Zuckerberg, Page has time on his side.
 With Google looking like it’s going to be integral going forward, Page is likely going to be amassing a lot more money in the coming years.

-Sergey Brin, 43, is Larry Page’s partner in crime at Google.
-He also has around $40 billion, and a lot of time to see that fortune grow.
+Sergey Brin is Larry Page’s partner in crime at Google.
+He also has around $47 billion and a lot of time to see that fortune grow.

 6. Jack Ma

 Jack Ma is becoming more of a household name in the States.
-The 52-year-old runs Alibaba Group from his home country of China.
-His current net worth is $28 billion, but with many people forecasting that Alibaba will continue to flourish, it’s expected that this number will grow significantly in the coming years.
+He runs Alibaba Group from his home country of China.
+His net worth is roughly $39 billion.
+But with many people forecasting that Alibaba will continue to flourish, it’s expected this number will grow significantly in the coming years.

 7. Ma Huateng

-Ma Huateng is unknown to most Americans, but the 45-year-old currently ranks at number 32 on the Forbes billionaire list.
-He’s built a fortune of $24 billion so far, mostly through his business workings as an internet entrepreneur.
-More specifically, he is the founder, president, and CEO of Tencent Holdings Ltd.
+Ma Huateng is unknown to most Americans, but he ranks at No. 14 on the Forbes billionaire list.
+He’s built a fortune of about $45.4 billion so far, mostly through his business workings as an internet entrepreneur.
+More specifically, he is the founder, president, and CEO of Tencent Holdings.

 8. Elon Musk

-Elon Musk isn’t nearly as rich as some of the others on this list, with a relatively paltry fortune of $13 billion.
-But he’s only 45.
-And he has some ideas that just may launch him to or near the top of the list.
+Elon Musk isn’t nearly as rich as some of the others on this list, with a relatively paltry fortune of $19.5 billion.
+But he’s only in his 40s.
+And he has some ideas that just might launch him to or near the top of the list.
 Tesla, for example, doesn’t appear to be slowing down.
 He also has SpaceX in his camp and is floating ideas like the Hyperloop.
 All of these components might just make him one of the first trillionaires.